 This ragtag group was occasionally confronted with an unexpected challenge.
 In these, they learned to be self-reliant.
 They discovered their own strength as well as the strength of their friendship.
 And sometimes, help came to them in miraculous ways.

-Each one had a reason to be on this journey, and it didn't matter that these weren't the same for each other.
-What's more, they didn't know what to expect from their walk.
-They were focused on achieving what they thought they were seeking.
+Each one had a reason to be on this journey, and it didn't matter that they weren't there for the same reason.
+When they started, they were unsure what to expect from their walk.
+They were hopeful and focused on achieving what they thought they were seeking.

 I'm sure you recognize this story as the familiar and much-loved book and movie, The Wizard of Oz.
-But to me, it's also the story of a thru-hike on a long-distance trail.
-It describes my hikes on the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail.
+To me, this also describes a thru-hike on a long-distance trail.
+It is how I think of my hikes on the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail.

 Thankfully, I was never attacked by flying monkeys.
 I still remember being traumatized by them at age six when I saw the movie for the first time.